jccantu8/Chess/README.md

     Features to be considered: en passant, castling, pawn promotion, basic opponent computer A.I., and saving/loading previous games.

+    To run the game, clone the repository and run 'ruby chess.rb' in a command line prompt.
+Ruby must be installed.

 ![Chess 1](chess1.png?raw=true)

 ![Chess 2](chess2.png?raw=true)